jonatasrossetto/WebScraper/readme.md

 # Simple Web Scraper to amazon.com

-Code challenge for the application to a Full Stack Developer Internship at Carvalho Aleixo Inc.<br>
+Code challenge for the application to a Full Stack Developer Internship<br>

 Back-end Stack